tqzamf/pnx8950-nanoboot/README.md

 setenv mtdparts mtdparts=nxp-0:528k(U-Boot)ro,32k(Env),32k(bbt),4512k(Linux),59M(ROMFS),16k(info)
 ```

-the info partition is strongly recommended because Windows CE will blindly overwrite that page. it doesn't have to contain anything valid; it's just there to prevent Windows from corrupting data if Windows CE is ever booted.
+keeping the info partition is strongly recommended because Windows CE will blindly overwrite that page. it doesn't have to contain anything valid; it's just there to prevent Windows from corrupting data if Windows CE is ever booted.

 ### With WinCE0 (recovery) support